Catastrophic supervolcano eruption may be much more likely than previously thought

 ‘Catastrophic’ supervolcano eruption much more likely than previously thought, scientists warn

-Event could ‘impact global climate to the point of tipping the earth into a volcanic winter resulting in famine and population disruption’
+Event could affect global climate to the point of ‘tipping the earth into a volcanic winter’, resulting in ‘famine and population disruption’

-A catastrophic supervolcano eruption – one which would result in a global death toll – is much more likely than previously believed, a new study suggests.
+A catastrophic supervolcano eruption – one that would result in a global death toll – is much more likely than previously believed, a new study suggests.

-Around 20 such volcanoes ,which scientists had believed to be semi-dormant, may still pose a present risk, the research says.
+Around 20 such volcanos that scientists had believed to be semi-dormant may in fact pose a present risk, the research says.

 Until now, it had been widely thought that the likelihood of a blow-out was dependent on the presence of liquid magma under a volcano.

-But the new research – coordinated by Oregan State University, in the US, with scientists from across the world – found evidence that "eruptions can occur even if no liquid magma is found".
+But the new research – coordinated by Oregan State University in the US, and carried out in collaboration with scientists from across the world – found evidence that eruptions can occur even if no liquid magma is found.

-If right, it means that various supervolcanoes previously thought to hold only potential future danger could still be highly hazardous right now to humankind.
+If correct, it means that some supervolcanos previously thought to have the potential to be dangerous only in the future could in fact be highly hazardous to humankind right now.

-The team came to the conclusion after investigating what happened after the Lake Toba super-eruption some 75,000 years ago in what is today Indonesia.
+The team came to their conclusion after investigating what happened after the Lake Toba super-eruption some 75,000 years ago in what is today Indonesia.

-The event itself is said to have caused a years-long global winter which shrunk the then human population to as few as 3,000 people.
+The event itself is said to have caused a years-long global winter, which shrank the human population at the time to as few as 3,000 people.

 But it is the fact that magma appears to have continued oozing for up to 13,000 years afterwards that has especially interested scientists – because it may suggest that eruptions can occur without the presence of liquid magma in the first place.